 1. Design Process

-Understanding the design process is important for everyone on a digital media team.
-Whether you’re the project manager, programmer or designer, it’s important to know concepts like pipeline creation, rapid prototyping and ideation.
+It’s vital for everyone on a digital media team to understand the design process.
+Whether you’re the project manager, programmer, or designer, it’s important to know concepts like pipeline creation, rapid prototyping, and ideation.
 Understanding the entire process will allow you to manage your role on the team and empathize with your team members—crucial for a cohesive, effective team.

-Being self-aware of your own work and role on a digital media project is essential.
-Knowing how to set your own goals, being able to self-reflect, and document your work means that you understand your strengths and weaknesses, and can play to your assets while working on improving areas where you’re not as strong.
+It’s essential to be aware of how your work and your role on a digital media project impacts the team.
+Knowing how to set your own goals, being able to self-reflect, and documenting your work helps you understand your strengths and weaknesses, and will highlight your assets to the team, while encouraging you to improve upon the areas where you’re not as strong.

 3. Time Management

-Time management is important for any industry, but especially one as fast-paced as digital media.
-Being able to scope a project, set measurable goals and follow a pipeline can be the difference between missing a deadline and shipping on time.
+In the fast-paced industry of digital media, it’s crucial to know how to manage your time, and recognize how your timelines affect the team’s productivity.
+Being able to scope a project, set measurable goals and follow a pipeline can be the difference between missing a deadline and shipping a deliverable on time.

-The ability to articulate your ideas—to your team, your bosses and your clients—is an incredibly important skill.
-The ability to pitch your ideas clearly and concisely, understanding good body language and the ability to express your ideas in both written and spoken form means that your ideas will be heard and respected.
+Communication is key in any workplace, and digital media is no exception.
+You need to know how to articulate your ideas—to your team, your supervisor, and your clients.
+Pitching your ideas clearly and concisely, understanding body language and being able to express your ideas in both written and spoken form will help ensure your ideas will be heard and respected.

 5. Information Literacy